-You may either vote "FOR" or "WITHHOLD" authority to vote for each nominee for the Board of Directors.
-You may vote "FOR," "AGAINST" or "ABSTAIN" on "Proposal 2-Advisory Vote on Executive Compensation" and on "Proposal 4-Ratification of Selection of Independent Registered Public Accountants."
-You may vote "ONE YEAR," "TWO YEARS," "THREE YEARS" or "ABSTAIN" on "Proposal 3-Advisory Vote on the Frequency of an Advisory Vote on Executive Compensation."
+You may either vote "FOR" or "WITHHOLD" authority to vote for the nominee for the Board of Directors.
+You may vote "FOR," "AGAINST" or "ABSTAIN" on the other proposals.

 If you submit your proxy but abstain from voting or withhold authority to vote on one or more matters, your shares will be counted as present at the meeting for the purpose of determining a quorum.
 Your shares also will be counted as present at the meeting for the purpose of calculating the vote on the particular matter with respect to which you abstained from voting or withheld authority to vote.